OpenTails/CRUMPET-Android/README.md

 Device Characteristic [0xffe1]
 All aspects of the Tail are controlled through this service and this characteristic

-Red Power LED - A0 off A1 On
-LEDs attached to tail PCB - L0-L9 to set brightness
+( Used to exist, but not now: Red Power LED - A0 off A1 On, LEDs attached to tail PCB - L0-L9 to set brightness)

 Built in Moves